These make-ahead Seafood Phyllo Bundles with Creole Mustard Sauce are packed with flavor, scrumptious and impressive to serve.

 - Repeat 3 more times to make a total of 4 bundles.
 Brush top and sides of each bundle with melted butter.
 Bake 30 to 35 minutes or until golden brown and heated through.

-- Place each seafood bundle on a serving plate and top with a spoonful of Creole Sauce (or spoon sauce on the side).
+- Place each seafood bundle on a serving plate and top with a spoonful of Creole Sauce.

 *Substitute 1/4 cup coarse grain mustard if you can’t find Creole.